Genomic insights from a deeply phenotyped highly consanguineous neurodevelopmental disorders cohort

 Abstract

-Methods: We employed chromosomal microarray (CMA; N:247), exome sequencing (ES; N:127), combined CMA and ES (N:202) and long-read genome sequencing to identify genetic etiology.
-Deep clinical multi-variate data was coupled with genomic variants for stratification analysis.
+Methods: We used chromosomal microarray (CMA; N:247), exome sequencing (ES; N:127), combined CMA and ES (N:202), and long-read genome sequencing to identify genetic etiology.
+Deep clinical multivariate data were coupled with genomic variants for stratification analysis.

 Results: Genetic diagnosis rates were 17% with CMA, 29.92% with ES, and 37.13% with combined CMA and ES.
-Notably, children of consanguineous parents showed a significantly higher diagnostic yield (p<0.01) compared to those from non-consanguineous parents.
+Notably, children of consanguineous parents showed a significantly higher diagnostic yield (P < .01) compared to those from nonconsanguineous parents.
 Among the ES-identified pathogenic variants, 36.19% (38/105) were novel, implicating 35 unique genes.
 Long-read sequencing of seizure participants unresolved by combined test identified expanded FMR1 trinucleotide repeats.
-Additionally, we identified two recurrent X-linked variants in the G6PD in 3.65% (12/329) of NDD participants.
-These variants were absent in large population control cohorts and cohort comprising neurodevelopmental and neuropsychiatric populations of European descendants, indicating a possible associated risk factor potentially resulting from ancient genetic drift.
+Additionally, we identified 2 recurrent X-linked variants in the G6PD in 3.65% (12/329) of NDD participants.
+These variants were absent in large-population control cohorts and cohort comprising neurodevelopmental and neuropsychiatric populations of European descendants, indicating a possible associated risk factor potentially resulting from ancient genetic drift.

 Conclusion: This study unveils unique clinical and genomic insights from a consanguinity rich Bangladeshi NDD cohort, highlighting a strong association of G6PD with NDD in this population.